HamaBarhamou/myportfolio/README.md

 - Responsive design using Bootstrap.
 - Animation effects for a dynamic user experience.
 - Footer with links to LinkedIn and GitHub.
+- Admin panel to manage content including skills, services, projects, and contact messages.
+- Blog section with posts and details.
+- Display of the 5 latest blog posts on the home page.
+- Pagination for projects on the home page.
+- Social media links with icons.
+- Filter projects by category.

 ## Installation